jscdev909/Solitaire/README.md

 - Icon used for release executables (by Oxygen Team, [LGPL license](https://www.gnu.org/licenses/lgpl-3.0.html)): https://www.iconarchive.com/show/oxygen-icons-by-oxygen-icons.org/Categories-applications-games-icon.html

 ### Special Thanks
-- [Stack Overflow](stackoverflow.com), for a lot of answers on relevant Python questions and for providing the source code for the get_path helper function used in my script
+- [Stack Overflow](stackoverflow.com) and its many contributors, for a lot of answers on relevant Python questions and for providing the source code for the get_path helper function used in my solitaire.py script